Will The Extreme Drought Affect My Grand Canyon Rafting Adventure?

 Projected releases from Lake Powell/Glen Canyon Dam

-Please note on any given year there is always the possibility of temporary emergency extreme low flows due to power grid issues or other emergencies.
+Please note in any given year there is always the possibility of temporary emergencies, extreme low flows due to power grid issues or other emergencies.

 4 Comments.
 Leave new